 Endocrine disorders — An overactive thyroid (hyperthyroidism) can cause chronic diarrhea and weight loss.
 Diabetes can cause chronic diarrhea if the nerves that supply the digestive tract are injured.

 Food allergy or sensitivity — Food allergies and hypersensitivity can cause chronic diarrhea.
 People with celiac disease are sensitive to gluten, a major component of wheat flour which can cause diarrhea and weight loss.
 Patients with lactose intolerance develop diarrhea and gas when they ingest milk.
-(See "Patient information: Celiac disease in adults (Beyond the Basics)".)
+(See "Patient education: Celiac disease in adults (Beyond the Basics)".)

 Medicines — Medicines (prescription and nonprescription), herbs, and dietary supplements can cause diarrhea as a side effect.
 To determine if a medicine could be the cause of your diarrhea, review your list of medicines with your doctor, nurse, or pharmacist.
 This information may also be available on the medicine bottle or paperwork that comes with most prescriptions.

 CHRONIC DIARRHEA EVALUATION

 You should seek medical attention if you have loose or watery stools that last more than three or four weeks.
 You may need to be seen sooner than this if you have complications of diarrhea (eg, bloody diarrhea, fever, dehydration, or weight loss) or abdominal pain that interferes with your activities or prevents eating.